Download Article

 Summary of Quarterly Indicators

-Tenth District energy activity continued to decline in the third quarter of 2023, as indicated by firms contacted between Sept.
-15th, 2023, and Sept.
-29th, 2023 (Tables 1 & 2).
-The drilling and business activity index increased from -19 to -13 (Chart 1).
-The number of employees and employee hours indexes cooled and access to credit declined slightly, while all other indexes increased from previous readings.
+Tenth District energy activity continued to decline in the second quarter of 2024, as indicated by firms contacted between June 14th, 2024, and June 28th, 2024 (Tables 1 & 2).
+The quarter-over-quarter drilling and business activity index ticked down from -13 to -14 (Chart 1).
+Revenues and profits declined moderately, while employment levels stayed steady for the first time in over a year.

 Chart 1.
 Drilling/Business Activity Indexes